ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

 with package-common files (specified by the ``data-files`` field), which are installed to a location common over all components inside a package.
-Initially, our plan is that ``./Setup copy`` for a single enabled component will unconditionally copy the data files to a component-specific directory.
+Initially, our plan is that ``./Setup copy`` for a single enabled component will copy those package-common files to the install directory of that component; thus, for a package with multiple installable components, the common files will be duplicated across each component install.
 A refinement would be to treat data file installation as a "component" of its own, which the libraries and executables of a package can depend on.

+Another way to solve this problem is to introduce per-component ``data-files``.

 **Interaction with Backpack.** A component id encodes all of the non-Backpack dependency configuration about a component; in the absence